sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

     >Remember to save your files (keyboard shortcut **CTRL+S**).

-3. As soon as you've saved your file, the running `cds watch` reacts immediately with an output as shown below:
+3. As soon as you've saved your file, the still running `cds watch` reacts immediately with some new output as shown below:

     ```
     [cds] - connect to db { database: ':memory:' }